As a voter in Minnesota, you have many rights—get to know them!

 You have the right to orally confirm who you are and to ask another person to sign for you if you cannot sign your name.

-You have the right to ask anyone for help, except for an agent of your employer or union, or a candidate.
+You have the right to ask anyone for help, except for an agent of your employer or union.

 You have the right to bring your children with you to vote.